Akki356/traefik-proxy-boilerplate/README.md

 # traefik-poxy-boilerplate
 This repository contains code to help quickly set up traefik as reverse proxy using docker compose to host a website with ssl certificates using letsencrypt that auto renew.
-No more messing around with nginx, apache config or certbot etc.
+No more messing around with nginx, apache config or certbot etc. Hit letsencrypt api limits no problem this works with zerossl

 # Steps to get Started